Richard-Wagner-Stätten Graupa

 What should I wear?

-Dress comfortably and consider the weather when planning your visit, especially if you intend to explore the surrounding area.
+Dress comfortably and seasonally appropriate, especially if you plan to explore the surrounding area.